-We have audited the accompanying consolidated balance sheet of Fortitude Gold Corporation (the "Company") as of December 31, 2021, the related consolidated statements of operations, shareholders' equity, and cash flows for the year ended December 31, 2021, and the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying consolidated balance sheets of Fortitude Gold Corporation (the "Company") as of December 31, 2022 and 2021, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the years ended December 31, 2022 and 2021, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years ended, in conformity with accounting principles generally accepted in the United States of America.